Teoscar Hernández Preview, Player Props: Mariners vs. Astros

 Teoscar Hernández At The Plate

-- Hernandez has an RBI in 43 of 120 games this season, with multiple RBI in 18 of them.
-He has also driven in three or more of his team's runs in two contests.
+- Hernandez has driven home a run in 43 games this season (35.5%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.